|

 Did you get good grades?

 I wasn't one of those kids that didn't need to study to get an “A”.
 I HAD to study.
 I was more of a self-learner and extremely motivated by the challenges that surrounded my daily life.
+I lived in a bad neighborhood.
+I looked for afterschool training or job.
+I helped my grandmother a lot by cleaning her apartment, making dinner.
+I was determined to stay out of trouble and get good grades.

 How do you develop your writing?

 I have a college degree in finance and have no formal training in creative writing.
-I learned by reading lots of books and by following the writing styles of my favorite authors like Eve Bunting, Maya Angelou, Denis Hamil, Avi, Jane Yolen, Lee Bennett Hopkins, Haemi Balgassi, Sharon Dennis Wyeth, Marie Bradby, Cynthia Rylant….(there are many).
-I have to include all the writers for the New York Times Magazine for their writing styles and interesting issues.
+I learned by reading lots of books and by following the writing styles of my favorite authors.
+Some of my favorites are: Eve Bunting, Edgar Allan Poe, Denis Hamil, Avi, Jane Yolen, Lee Bennett Hopkins, and Mark Twain (there are too many amazing writers to list all of them here).
+Also included among my favorites are all the writers from the New York Times Magazine, for their creative writing styles and thought-provoking topics.

 How hard has it been to get your works published?